pswpswpsw/UnsolicitedAdviceForPhDStudents/when-I-start-to-realize.md

 # Hard Work & Opportunity
 ### Q: What should be the focus of hard work for a student?
 A: Hard work isn't about becoming the "next big name."
 It's about making something happen and focusing on tangible results.

-### Q: How should I approach research topics if I'm not finding new opportunities?
-A: Instead of pursuing over-exploited topics or trying to replicate others' success, ask yourself: "What resources do I need to get things done?" (e.g., time, money, specific tools, other research).

 # Advisor Relationships
 ### Q: How can I make meetings with my advisor efficient?